NWABR in the Media

 OUR COMMUNITY'S RESPONSE TO PETA BILLBOARDS

 In June 2011, new PETA billboards sparked controversy around the ethics of animal research.
 Billboards near the University of Washington campus targeted researchers at the University.
 James Lynch, Q13 FOX News Reporter in Seattle interviewed Susan Adler, NWABR Executive Director in addition to interviewing a representative of PETA and students at the University.
-The report, as broadcast on television can be viewed at this page [ADD LINK] at NWABR.org.

 TEACHERS IN THE LABS: INSPIRING SCIENCE EDUCATION

 This National Public Radio feature highlights the impacts of connecting the scientific research community with educators in order to promote better understanding of the need for animals in research.
 NWABR's Ethics in the Science Classroom teachers visited the Washington National Primate Research Center and learned about the vital role animals play in important research breakthroughs by touring the facilities and speaking with scientists and animal caretakers.
 (KPLU) - More and more jobs call for training in science.
 This summer some local teachers are out to improve the quality of that training.
 KPLU's Gary Davis caught up with a Seattle program that brings science teachers into cutting-edge laboratories.
 Click here for KPLU radio station broadcast.